Appointeeship - FAQ's

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Carer Cards - FAQ's

 The concept of the carers shopping card was developed and introduced by The Money Carer Foundation in 2010, over 13 years ago.
-Monies held in Money Carer card accounts are protected by the Financial Services Compensation Scheme (FSCS) as the funds are held in properly regulated bank accounts with Cashplus Bank.
+Monies held in Money Carer card accounts are protected by the Financial Services Compensation Scheme (FSCS) as the funds are held in properly regulated bank accounts with Zempler Bank.

 Very quickly, the Money Carer card became the preferred choice of thousands of carers and care providers to be able to support the vulnerable people under their charge with a secure and protected way of obtaining client funds to perform everyday shopping tasks.
 Today, hundreds of law firms, local authorities and national learning disability charities choose the Money Carer card to support their own clients as Money Carer is a secure, and financially robust organisation that is entrusted to manage the finances of some of society’s most needy people.